-Food is my source of comfort, the loving arms of a parent that I did not have, the understanding friend who listens, the partner I do not have.
-But food has a split personality – on one hand, it is comforting and supportive, but on the other hand devastating and destructive.
+Food is and will always be my default – I do not reach for alcohol, cigarettes or any other such “vice”.
+It is my friend who listens, the friend who understands and makes me forget.
+But my friend is a Jekyll and Hyde – on one hand, it is comforting and supportive, but on the other hand devastating and destructive.

 My career to date has been administrative by nature.
-Being an executive assistant for high profile companies on an international basis has led me to develop excellent organisational and communicative skills.
+Being an executive assistant for high profile companies has led me to develop excellent organisational and communicative skills.
 At the large global bank that I work at in London, I am the Finance Chair for the Diversity & Inclusion Council, as well as a committee member for our UK Wellbeing Team.

 I am proud to be an OEN UK Champion and I am ready to tackle the misconceptions, ignorance and lack of empathy towards this problem.
 I encourage everyone out there to raise your voice and join OEN to lobby for change!